 10 Foolproof Grill Tips From Our Favorite Chefs

 It’s summer, it’s a holiday, and everyone always loves an excuse to eat.
-It makes sense, then, that one of the most popular ways to celebrate Independence Day is by having a backyard cookout.
+It makes sense, then, that one of the most popular ways to celebrate Labor Day weekend is by having a backyard cookout.
 But grilling can be tricky, if not totally intimidating — what will your mother-in-law think of your fish marinade?
 What if you overcook your uncle’s burger? — so why not turn to the experts.
 Operating under the notion that if one is good, ten is better, we put together come of the best grilling tips from ten of our favorite chefs.

 1.Adam Perry Lang